daniel89710/lightNet-TRT/README.md

 # LightNet-TRT: High-Efficiency and Real-Time CNN Implementation on Edge AI

-LightNet-TRT is a CNN implementation optimized for edge AI devices that combines the advantages of LightNet and TensorRT.
+LightNet-TRT is a CNN implementation optimized for edge AI devices that combines the advantages of LightNet <sup>[[1]](#references)</sup> and TensorRT <sup>[[2]](#references)</sup>.
 LightNet is a lightweight and high-performance neural network framework designed for edge devices, while TensorRT is a high-performance deep learning inference engine developed by NVIDIA for optimizing and running deep learning models on GPUs.
 LightNet-TRT uses the Network Definition API provided by TensorRT to integrate LightNet into TensorRT, allowing it to run efficiently and in real-time on edge devices.